Legionella Risk Assessment: everything you need to know

 - When there has been a reported case of Legionnaires' disease

-A Legionella Risk Assessment will include the review of your current records and a check of your previous assessments to ensure that all recommendations of remedial work or maintenance have been acted upon.
+A Legionella Risk Assessment will include reviewing your current records and a check of your previous assessments to ensure that all recommendations of remedial work or maintenance have been acted upon.

-A typical assessment will also include a tour of your site to view all water sources and systems - with a specific focus on those areas where water is stored or where there is the potential for aerosols to be created.
+The second part of the assessment will involve a tour of the site—with a specific focus on those areas where water is stored or where there is the potential for aerosols to be created.

-Based on these findings, a report will then be prepared, including any recommendations of actions that will need to be carried out to lessen or lower the Legionella risk.
+Based on these findings, a report will then be prepared, including any recommendations for actions that should be carried out to lessen or lower the Legionella risk.

 All remedial works need to be recorded in a logbook and followed up with periodic checks and maintenance.

-The Legionella Control Association (LCA) provides some useful guidance in terms of what an owner/operator should expect from an external water hygiene service provider.
+The Legionella Control Association (LCA) provides some useful guidance in terms of what the building owner or manager should expect from an external water hygiene service provider.